kalinowskitomasz/princes-api/README.md

 `/movies` - return list of movies available from both sources

-`/movie/:id` - return movie info and pricing for a single film
+`/movie/:id` - return movie info and pricing for a single film, id has to be valid IMDB id (7-10 digi   ts prefixed with 'tt')

 ## Environment Variables